South–South cooperation: Bilateral collaboration

 Countries are also co-operating in science, technology and innovation on a bilateral basis to develop infrastructure and diversify the economy.
-There is ‘dynamic bilateral collaboration’ between China and the Russian Federation, for instance.
-This cooperation stems from the Treaty on Good Neighbourliness, Friendship and Co-operation signed by the two countries in 2001, which has given rise to regular four-year plans for its implementation.
+There is "dynamic bilateral collaboration" between China and the Russian Federation, for instance.
+This cooperation stems from the Treaty of Good Neighbourliness and Friendly Co-operation signed by the two countries in 2001, which has given rise to regular four-year plans for its implementation.
 Dozens of joint large-scale projects are being carried out.
 They concern the construction of the first super-high-voltage electricity transmission line in China; the development of an experimental fast neutron reactor; geological prospecting in the Russian Federation and China; and joint research in optics, metal processing, hydraulics, aerodynamics and solid fuel cells.
 Other priority areas for co-operation include industrial and medical lasers, computer technology, energy, the environment and chemistry, geochemistry, catalytic processes and new materials.

 Role of regional centres

 Increasingly, countries of the South are fostering cooperation in science and technology through regional or international centres.
-Africa has considerably expanded its networks of centres of excellence since the turn of the century.
-Most of these networks focus on biosciences but there is also a network in the field of mathematical sciences.
-Examples are the Bio-Innovate network based in Kenya, which focuses on improving agricultural techniques and developing agro-processing, and the African Biosafety Network of Expertise based in Burkina Faso, which helps regulators deal with safety issues related to the introduction and development of genetically modified organisms.
-These networks have an Achilles tendon, in that they tend to be reliant on donor funding for their survival.

-Many regional and international centres have been set up under the auspices of United Nations agencies.
+Regional and international centres have been set up under the auspices of United Nations agencies.
 One example is the International Science, Technology and Innovation Centre for South–South Cooperation (ISTIC) in Malaysia.
 It was established in 2008 under the auspices of UNESCO.
 In 2014, the Caribbean network of scientists, Cariscience, ran a training workshop in Tobago on Technopreneurship for the Caribbean, in partnership with ISTIC.
 Another example is a centre which uses Synchrotron-light for Experimental Science and Applications in the Middle East (SESAME).

-Most of the eight members of SESAME are developing economies: Bahrain, Cyprus, Egypt, Iran, Israel, Jordan, Pakistan, the Palestinian Authority and Turkey.
-The SESAME centre is being officially inaugurated in May 2017.
-Iran hosts several international research centres, including the following, which function under the auspices of United Nations bodies: the Regional Centre for Science Park and Technology Incubator Development (UNESCO, est. 2010), the International Centre on Nanotechnology (UNIDO, est. 2012) and the Regional Educational and Research Centre for Oceanography for Western Asia (UNESCO, est. 2014).
+Space technology

+China and Brazil have successfully cooperated in the field of space.
+Among the most successful space cooperation projects were the development and launch of earth monitoring satellites.
+As of 2023, the two countries have jointly developed six China-Brazil Earth Resource Satellites.
+These projects have helped both Brazil and China develop their access to satellite imagery and promoted remote sending research.
+Brazil and China's cooperation is a unique example of South–South cooperation between two developing countries in the field of space.

+Climate change

+China is a clean energy leader and both exports its technology to other developing countries and is a source of bilateral cooperation programs with other countries in the global South.
+The "Ten, Hundred, Thousand" program is China's overarching initiative for South–South cooperation in addressing climate change.
+Announced in 2016, it aims to establish ten low-carbon demonstration zones, 100 climate change mitigation projects, and 1,000 cooperation projects for climate change training.
+As of 2023, China had signed partnerships with at least 27 other developing countries as part of this initiative.
+The Seychelles, Sri Lanka, and Myanmar have signed memorandums of understanding to develop low carbon demonstration zones.
+China has supported numerous climate change training programs as part of the initiative.

+Brazil and China have established the China-Brazil Center for Climate Change and Energy Technology Innovation, which is one of the most ambitious South-South bilateral clean energy programs.